devbydaylight/python/notes/functions.md

 def print_this(x):
     print(x + 1)
 ```
 This function definition will take x as an argument.
-Inside the function the value of x is assigned to a mathematical operation which takes "x" and adds it to 1.
+Inside the function, the value of x is assigned to a mathematical operation which takes "x" and adds 1 to it.
 ```
 def print_this(x):
     print(x + 1)

 print_this(12)
->> 12
+>> 13
 ```
-This shows what would be output if the print_this() function is called with an argument value of 12.
+This shows what the output would be if the print_this() function is called with a parameter value of 12.